brianpkelley/md-color-picker/README.md

 ## Disclaimer
-This is still in a very early beta, and is rappidly changing (3 versions before initial commit).
+This is still in a very early beta, and is rapidly changing (3 versions before initial commit).
 I am open to any and all help anyone is willing to put in.
 Will update as we go.

 ## Known issues / TODO